Former Tudge staffer gets $650k settlement

 The settlement comes after Ms Miller accused former minister Alan Tudge of being physically abusive towards her while in a consensual relationship, while also launching a claim of workplace bullying during her time working in Liberal Senator Michaelia Cash’s office.

-While the settlement includes compensation for loss of earning, hurt, distress, humiliation as well as medical and legal costs, the Commonwealth did not admit liability.
+The settlement includes compensation for loss of earnings, hurt, distress, humiliation as well as medical and legal costs, although the Commonwealth did not admit liability.

 Ms Miller was not forced to sign a non-disclosure agreement about the settlement, and said she wanted to be transparent about the details of the settlement.